pygfx/pygfx/pygfx/utils/text/README.md

-# The text rendering process in PyGfx
+# Text rendering in PyGfx

 Text rendering is a notoriously complex task.
 In PyGfx we draw inspiration from Vispy, Matplotlib and the work of Nicolas Rougier